Eight Forest Lane

 Instructions

-• In the bowl of an electric stand mixer, or using a handheld mixer, beat dairy-free butter and sugar until creamy.
-Add in vanilla and egg and continue beating until well combined.
+• In a large mixing bowl (or in the bowl of a stand mixer) beat the dairy free butter and sugar with a handheld electric mixer until creamy.
+Add the egg and vanilla, then beat again until well combined.

-• Bake for 8-10 minutes or until the edges are just starting to get a bit of colour.
-Let cool on the tray for 10 minutes to firm up before transfering to a wire rack to cool completely.
+• Leave the cookies on the tray for 10 minutes to firm up, then transfer to a wire rack to cool completely.

 Notes